atomic6-org/ghg/docs/_sources/glossary.rst.txt

     **Fire suppressant** systems are used to extinguish or control fires, and are activated by hear, smoke, or a combination of the two.

+    **CFC** or Chlorofluorocarbon is gases covered under the 1987 Montreal Protocol and used for refrigeration, air conditioning, packaging, insulation, solvents, or aerosol propellants.
+Since they are not destroyed in the lower atmosphere, CFCs drift into the upper atmosphere where, given suitable conditions, they break down ozone.
+These gases are being replaced by other compounds: hydrochlorofluorocarbons, an interim replacement for CFCs that are also covered under the Montreal Protocol, and hydrofluorocarbons, which are covered under the Kyoto Protocol.
+All these substances are also greenhouse gases.
+See hydrochlorofluorocarbons, hydrofluorocarbons, perfluorocarbons, ozone depleting substance.

+    **HCFC** or Hydrochlorofluorocarbons is compounds containing hydrogen, fluorine, chlorine, and carbon atoms.
+Although ozone depleting substances, they are less potent at destroying stratospheric ozone than chlorofluorocarbons (CFCs).
+They have been introduced as temporary replacements for CFCs and are also greenhouse gases.
+See ozone depleting substance.

+    **HFC**/hydrofluorocarbons and **PFC**/perfluorocarbons are types of gases those contains Fluorinated gases (F-gases), which have been introduced as substitutes for Ozone-depleting substances in many sectors such as refrigeration and air conditioning applications.
+These gases do not deplete the ozone layer, but they are greenhouse gases.
+This means that these new gases also contribute to climate change.

 **Scope 2 Emissions** are electricity indirect GHG emissions that include emissions from consumption of purchased electricity, heat, cooling or steam.
 These emissions are a result of a company's activities but often occur outside a company's physical facility.